pritipg/chirp/README.md

-# mean-app
+# Chirp

-A small application using MEAN stack
+A small application using Angular.js